MATRIX: Mask Track Alignment for Interaction-aware Video Generation: Evaluation Protocol Details

 \paragraph{Overall Scoring.} As previously mentioned, we use SPI to incorporate temporal consistency into KISA and SGI.
 SPI ranges within (-4,1], with higher values indicating better temporal consistency of instances.
 To strongly penalize videos with poor temporal consistency, we multiply SPI with both $\mathrm{KISA_{raw}}$ and $\mathrm{SGI_{raw}}$ to obtain their reweighted final values.
 The final Interaction Fidelity (IF) score is then computed as the average of the reweighted KISA and SGI.

 IF combines KISA, SGI, and SPI to provide a quantitative score that reflects interaction aware semantic alignment with temporal consistency.
 This formulation offers an interpretable and consistent metric for assessing interaction quality.
 As a result, InterGenEval functions as a practical evaluation framework that gives precise feedback on the quality of interaction-aware video generation.
-Fig.~\ref{supple:e2_eval_protocol_prompt_kisa_sga} and Fig.~\ref{supple:e2_eval_protocol_prompt_spi} illustrate the prompt design for KISA, SGI and SPI.